ALRcloud/server-bootstrap/README.md

 ## License

-Choose what fits your project (`MIT` is common for utility scripts).
+This project is licensed under the MIT License.
+See the LICENSE file for full details.